Fermentation Food Safety, What Irish Kitchens Must Know

 ✅ Equipment You Must Have

-• Digital pH meter (calibrated monthly)
+• Digital pH meter, calibrated monthly

 • Calibrated thermometer

-• Hydrometer (if making kombucha)
+• Hydrometer if you’re making kombucha

 • Dedicated fermentation vessels